How to keep your website as safe as possible

 Oh and while we are on the subject.
 1 bad plugin is bad, 10 is worse because it increases your chances… so don’t get too many plugins on your website you need to check and keep up to date.

 Your WordPress installation, your theme, your plugins.
 Each of them will get regular updates because coding changed, they found a vulnarability or they want to add a feature.
 By keeping your website updated it is less likely your website has a known vulnarability that hackers can use.

 There are a lot of great plugins out that that help you improve the security of your website.
 They look for suspicious activity, block IP addresses that keep trying passwords really quickly and do a lot of other things to keep your site safe.
 Some of them also change the url of your login page or check for viruses on your website.
 I used iThemes security (paid) for a long time but I use Wordfence (free and paid options) these days.
 Another good option is Securi (paid).
 I also have a system that checks a lot of stats for all my client websites and security is one of them.

 This might not really be a security feature but I do think it is REALLY important.
 Always keep a few backups of your website so that if anything would happen to your site it can be rectified without needing to rebuild the whole website.

-Please know that doing most of these (instead of all) will already radically lower your chances of getting hacked but not even doing all of them can stop it from happening completely.
+Please know that doing most of these will already radically lower your chances of getting hacked but not even doing all of them can stop it from happening completely.

 To help my clients I actually offer services to keep their websites security.
 This means backing up their website, adding extra security measures and updating.
+These Website Care Plans bring you security and the extra options help you improve your website and work on your online marketing in broader sense.
 If you want to know more, send me a message.